See how much solar panels cost in your area

 The higher the wattage of a panel, the more electricity it can potentially produce for your home.
 Higher-wattage panels are ideal for smaller spaces that need higher production.
 However, they often come at a higher price.
 So it’s not always best to invest in higher wattage panels if it’s not necessary for your home.

 Additionally, sometimes higher wattage panels are physically bigger.
-This may mean less panels can fit in a certain space, thereby negating the advantage of having higher wattage.
+This may mean fewer panels can fit in a certain space, thereby negating the advantage of having higher wattage.
 Solar panel brands and products will vary in size and wattage, so be sure your PV designer is taking this into account when he or she works on your array.

 If you’re looking to compare solar panels, be sure to consider the panel’s efficiency and wattage in the same breath.
 A high-efficiency, high-wattage panel may seem ideal, but if you have enough roof space it may not be necessary.